CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-4.md

 1. In the Visual Studio Code activity bar, click the GitHub Copilot Chat icon to open the GitHub Copilot Chat window.

 1. At the bottom of the GitHub Copilot Chat window, in the **Ask Copilot a question or type / for topics** text box, type a coding-related question, then press Enter.
-For instance, type "Write a Terraform code for deploying a storage account to Azure with the code explanation".
+For instance, type `Write a Terraform code for deploying a storage account to Azure with the code explanation`.

 1. GitHub Copilot Chat will process your question and provide an answer, with code suggestions when appropriate, in the chat window.